 However, the faster you can go through the scopist training course materials, the faster you can become a fully-fledged scopist!

-That being said, you can also complement these scopist training courses by getting hands-on, practical experience from a court reporter to speed up your scopist training!
+That being said, you can also complement these scopist training courses by getting hands-on, best scoping techniques, and practical experience from a court reporter to speed up your scopist training!

 This is truly one of the best ways to learn to be a scopist.